Create a Website with HTML5 - Lesson #4

 You should see this:

-The text will appear but clearly needs some fixing up.
+The text appears but clearly needs some fixing up.
 We need to add some settings to the style sheet.

 Copy and paste the code shown below into the style sheet below the last entry.